cosmos/gaia/docs/docs/modules/tokenfactory.md

 ##### change-admin

 The command `change-admin` allows denom admins to change the admin of a denom.
 * The admin address can be set to the gov module account.
-* The admin address can be set to an empty string to renounce admin control entirely.

 Usage: